The Nightingale (opera)

-Symphonic poem

-In 1917 Stravinsky created a separate concert work, a symphonic poem, from music from the opera.
-Published in 1921, this is correctly titled in French, unlike the opera: Chant du Rossignol [sic] (Song of the Nightingale).

 Composition

 Stravinsky began work on the opera in 1908 but put it aside after receiving the next year the commission from Sergei Diaghilev for the ballet The Firebird.
 He returned to it in 1913 after he had completed three ballets for Diaghilev, Petrushka and The Rite of Spring being the others.
-Act I, set at the seashore, was mostly complete by 1909; Acts II and III, set at court, were finished in early 1914.
+Act 1, set at the seashore, was mostly complete by 1909; acts 2 and 3, set at court, were finished in early 1914.
 Stravinsky was no doubt aware of the advances in his style and technique during the intervening years.

-Change in output

-After The Nightingale Stravinsky turned aside from large productions to concentrate on chamber music and piano music.
+In 1917, Stravinsky created a separate concert work, a symphonic poem, from music from the opera.
+It was published in 1921 as Chant du Rossignol (Song of the Nightingale).